 “Whole foods help in stabilizing sugar levels, decreasing cholesterol and blood pressure, they are really functionally helpful to us," Steinbaum explained.

-There is an “enormous amount” of literature linking chronic psychological stress to heart disease, noted Joel Dimsdal, distinguished professor emeritus and research professor in the department of psychiatry at the University of California San Diego.
+There is an “enormous amount” of literature linking chronic psychological stress to heart disease, noted Joel Dimsdal, a professor in the department of psychiatry at the University of California San Diego.

 In his analysis of scientific literature, he noted one study that found people who felt chronic or “permanent stress” at work or at home were more than two times more likely to develop a heart attack.